jyc/raisin-guile/README.md

 # Raisin

-This repository contains some experiments on replicating the interface of OCaml's [Async][1] library in CHICKEN Scheme.
+This repository contains some experiments on replicating the interface of OCaml's [Async][1] library in Guile (originally in CHICKEN).
 It does not go anywhere near the scope of Async -- Async ([seems to][2]) encompasses its own garbage collector, scheduler, and, importantly, integrated I/O modules.
 All I have implemented is the basic Ivar/Deferred structures, a naive scheduler, and an `after` procedure.

 I made it for fun and to see how difficult such a thing would be.